benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_LUCIM_PlantUML_Diagram.md

 </LDR27-ACTOR-INSTANCE-FORMAT>

 <LDR28-ACTOR-INSTANCE-NAME-CONSISTENCY>
-All actor instance names must be consistent with the actor type names defined in <LUCIM-OPERATION-MODEL> and <LUCIM-SCENARIO>.
+All actor instance names must be consistent with the actor type names defined in <LUCIM-SCENARIO>.
 Example: actAdministrator for an ActAdministrator type, chris for an ActEcologist type, joe for an ActUser type, theClock for an ActClock type, anEcologist for an ActEcologist type.
 </LDR28-ACTOR-INSTANCE-NAME-CONSISTENCY>